CS571-S23/hw4/README.md

 With this data, display the students' names on the webpage.
 Because this is React, we should **not** use `document` or `innerHTML`; we should use JSX components!

+In `Classroom.jsx`, you will want to display a `Student` component for each student, passing down props of the student's data.
+You must display the student's data using the `Student` component.

 Furthermore, make sure to specify a unique `key` for each student; you should use the student's ID as the key.
 You should make sure that you are **not** getting an error saying `each child in a list should have a unique "key" prop.` in your browser's console log, you will lose points!

 ![Step 2: Displaying Student Names](figures/step2.png)

 ### 3. Formatting Student Data

-Like before, this "works"... but the formatting is hard to read.
-Use [React-Bootstrap's grid system](https://react-bootstrap.github.io/layout/grid/) so that...
+This "works"... but there is a lot of wasted space on large devices.
+In `Classroom.jsx`, use [React-Bootstrap's grid system](https://react-bootstrap.github.io/layout/grid/) so that...
  - 1 column of students is shown on `xs` devices
  - 2 columns of students is shown on `sm` devices
  - 3 columns of students is shown on `md` devices